jasmitha-meka/used-car-price/README.md

 * Test the pricing model with new car listings to confirm its reliability.

 ## Technologies Used
-* Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn)
+* Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, Plotly)
 * Jupyter Notebook